-2020 is the 11th year for this event, and it’s expected to be better than ever!
+2020 is the 11th year for this event, and in consideration for everything that mankind has endured this year, is expected to be better than ever!
 The Historical Society will be focusing on the historic origins of sea glass and will be putting emphasis on the authenticity of shards at the show.
-It will feature nearly seventy sea glass and coastal artists including decoy carvers and waterfowl artists.
-Vendors come from up and down the East Coast, and as far away as the Virgin Islands.
+The festival will feature dozens of sea glass and coastal artists in various mediums such as sea glass, wood, photography, painting, ceramics, metal and sculpture.
+Vendors come from up and down the East Coast.

-With greater environmental awareness, there has been a decline in naturally occurring sea glass, creating a great market for expensive and rare pieces.
+With greater environmental awareness, there has been a decline in naturally occurring sea glass, creating a great market for expensive, unique and rare pieces.
 We hope to showcase these unique finds at the festival and offer opportunities for attendees to learn more about the history of sea glass.